Use of test

-Fusion of the PML and RARA defines a specific AML subtype, formerly known as acute promyelocytic leukaemia.
+Fusion of the PML and RARA defines a specific AML subtype, formerly known as acute promyelocytic leukaemia (APL or APML).
 This gene fusion is the result of a chromosomal translocation: t(15;17)(q24;q21).
 Identification of this fusion has diagnostic, prognostic and therapeutic implications.

 Fusion of PML and RARA is associated with high risk of disseminated intravascular coagulation (DIC) at diagnosis, but overall good prognosis due to response to targeted therapy with ATRA.